-The writers are able to bring in some tension breaking humor with Ruby’s disrobing, her expertise at blowing condoms over empty Vodka bottles and her pole dancing skills.
-Lon’s dialogue with Ruby clearly depicts him an innocent.
+The writers are able to bring in some tension breaking humor with Ruby’s disrobing and her expertise at blowing a condom over the neck of an empty Vodka bottle.
+Mack’s dialogue with Ruby clearly depicts him an innocent.
 While Ruby’s torment of Walter seems highly improbable, it works in the context of the story.
-Additionally, the Tango between Ruby and Kat is steamy enough to entertain.
-Ruby’s tough edges are never smoothed out except in wedding photos and home movies of her and Walter making her a more endearing character.
-Sheriff Ted narrates this tale throughout with classic voice over.
-Overall, The Contemptuous Ruby is gripping as well as entertaining.
-A highly flamboyant lust tryst that focuses intently on the internal agony of Walter.
-The writers confirm the desolation and stark loneliness of Breakwater, Louisiana in 1971.
+Additionally, the naked Tango between Ruby and Kat is steamy enough to entertain.
+Ruby’s tough edges are never smoothed out except in wedding photos of her and Walter making her a more endearing character.

 Overall, “The Contemptuous Ruby” is gripping as well as entertaining.
 A highly flamboyant lust tryst that focuses intently on the internal agony of Walter.
 The writers confirm the desolation and stark loneliness of Bodega Bay….